dotnet/performance/docs/benchmarking-workflow-corefx.md

 dotnet run -f netcoreapp3.0 --profiler ETW --filter $YourFilter
 ```

 The benchmarking tool is going to print the path to the `.etl` trace file.
 You should open it with PerfView or Windows Performance Analyzer and start the analysis from there.
-If you are not familiar with PerfView, you should watch [PerfView Tutorial](https://channel9.msdn.com/Series/PerfView-Tutorial) by Vance Morrison first.
+If you are not familiar with PerfView, you should watch [PerfView Tutorial](https://channel9.msdn.com/Series/PerfView-Tutorial) by @vancem first.
 It's an investment that is going to pay off very quickly.

 ```log
 // * Diagnostic Output - EtwProfiler *